Dark Mode Light Mode

-And finally, to reflect on the first day of the not at all media-obsessed celebrations celebrating the Queen’s Platinum Jubilee, a clearly inebriated Mark Austin introduced reactionary right-wing snob Joan Collins as “the Queen of Hollywood”.
+And finally, to reflect on the first day of the not at all media-obsessed celebrations celebrating the Queen’s Platinum Jubilee, a clearly inebriated Mark Austin introduces reactionary right-wing snob Joan Collins as “the Queen of Hollywood”.

-Hyper hyperbole much?
-I tell you what, let’s all hang on to that bunting because — huzzah! — fake news is alive and well.
+Hang out the bunting because — huzzah! — fake news is alive and well.
 As if Britain wasn’t confused enough already.

 I used to quite like Austin when he was anchoring at ITV.
 His flak jacket reports from Kiev after he switched sides to the thankfully Murdoch-free satellite TV were pretty gripping too, but now, is he Sky or just plain high?

-Though the pair were certainly risqué for their time, by today’s standards they’re more likely to provoke the spilling of drink, oooh, cinzano, say, than mucho man milk.
+Though the pair were certainly risqué for their time, by today’s standards they’re more likely to provoke more spilling of cinzano than man milk.
+Still, the movies paid a few bills, and JC lived to crack open another bottle.

-Lest we forget, Joan Collins was a washed up also-ran who suddenly hit the big time — just the once, dear — in a tacky OTT television programme called…. oh, what was its name again?
+But the 1980s were enormously kind to her and threw her a much needed lifeline.
+Les we forget, Joan Collins was a washed up also-ran who suddenly hit the big time — just the once, dear — in a tacky OTT television programme called…. oh, what was its name again?

 Ah yes, Dynasty!